Biography of Paris Tsenikoglou

 "Paris Tsenikoglou is undoubtedly one of the outstanding talents of his generation" (Andreas Groethuysen).
 The prize-winning Greek pianist repeatedly earned rave reviews from the international press about his performances and his discography.
 The Süddeutsche Zeitung described him as "Beloved of the Gods" and "a miraculous discovery".

-He collaborated on many studio and live recordings with the Bavarian Broadcasting Company, the German Radio and the National Radio of Spain.
-In 2013 his debut CD with Images by Debussy and 24 Préludes by Chopin is released by Oehms Classics with great success on the most popular classical music radios.
+He made many recordings with the Bavarian Broadcasting Company, the German Radio and the National Radio of Spain.
+His debut album “Debussy: Images - Chopin: Préludes” is released by Oehms Classics with great success on the most popular classical music radios.

-He was a jury member of the International Complemetary Piano Competition of the University of Niš in Serbia 2017.
-As a piano pedagogue he teaches at the Music School of Innsbruck, he taught at the State Music School of Upper Austria and he gave masterclasses at the ClaMo Music Academy in Murcia and at the International Music Days Bad Leonfelden.
+As a piano pedagogue, he teaches at the Music School of Innsbruck and he taught at the State Music School of Upper Austria.
+He gave piano masterclasses at the ClaMo Music Academy in Murcia and at the Municipal Conservatories of Katerini and Kavala in Greece.

-He was born in 1989 in Thessaloniki, Greece.
-At the age of 15 he obtained the Piano Diploma with 1st prize and distinction for virtuosity as a student of Yannis Adamidis and he continued his studies as a junior student at the University of Music and Performing Arts Munich with Prof. Franz Massinger (†).
-He graduated there with the Artistic Piano Diploma in the class of Prof. Thomas Böckheler and then he completed the Master "Piano Solo Training" with distinction and the Postgraduate piano studies with Prof. Jacques Rouvier at the University Mozarteum Salzburg.
+He was born in Thessaloniki, Greece.
+At the age of 15 he obtained the Piano Diploma with 1st Prize and Distinction for Virtuosity as a student of Yannis Adamidis at the Conservatory of the City of Katerini.
+He continued his studies as a junior student with Prof. Franz Massinger at the University of Music and Performing Arts Munich, where he graduated with the Artistic Piano Diploma in the class of Prof. Thomas Böckheler.
+Furthermore, he completed with distinction the Master "Piano Solo Training" and the Postgraduate piano studies with Prof. Jacques Rouvier at the University Mozarteum Salzburg.
 Besides this, he received artistic guidance of renowned pianists like Murray Perahia and András Schiff.